adamhsparks/AWD_ShB_Interaction/data-raw/Clean_Data_and_Calculate_AUDPS.md

     )
   )

-# add plot numbers to merge with the remaing treatment data
+# add plot numbers to merge with the remaining treatment data
 AUDPS_16$PLOT <- as.character(AUDPS_16$PLOT)
 TShB_inc_16$PLOT <- as.character(TShB_inc_16$PLOT)